michidk/vulkan-engine/README.md

 This repository contains a playground project by [Jonas](https://github.com/Shemnei) and [Michael](https://github.com/michidk) to learn the Vulkan graphics API.
 It uses the [Rust language](https://www.rust-lang.org/) and the [Ash](https://github.com/MaikKlein/ash) Vulkan wrapper.

+## Goal

+The goal is to build a somewhat useable game engine and a demo using it.
+While we are probably never going to implement a fully-fledged engine, we try to make shortcuts to implement specific parts of it that we find interesting.
+It is more a learning project than anything else.

 ## Building

 ### Prerequisites